PrestaShop/docs/src/content/1.7/modules/concepts/hooks/list-of-hooks.md

 actionGetAdminOrderButtons
 :
-    This hook is used to generate the buttons collection on the order view page thanks (see ActionsBarButtonsCollection)
+    This hook is used to generate the buttons collection on the order view page (see ActionsBarButtonsCollection)

     Located in: /src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php